Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 is 144 bytes (it doesn't count the size of the event itself, because this size is dynamic).

-Before going further, let's check if another sorter may have a similar problem, shall we? <i>Look at the other sorters</i>, oh!, turns out [the `recency` sorter][sorter-recency-v0] also uses the `latest_event` method!
+Before going further, let's check whether another sorter has a similar problem, shall we? <i>Look at the other sorters</i>, oh!, turns out [the `recency` sorter][sorter-recency-v0] also uses the `latest_event` method!
 Damn, this is becoming really annoying.

-Question: do we need the entire type?
+Question: do we need the entire `LatestEventValue`?
 Probably not!

 - For the `latest_event` sorter, we actually only need to know when this `LatestEventValue` is _local_, that's it.